Zac-IO/attain/README.md

     View cart details: A cart view at the bottom of the screen displays the current items in the cart along with the total amount.

 ## Get started

+1. Clone this repo and cd into directory

-1. Install dependencies
+2. Open terminal and Install dependencies

    ```bash
    npm install
    ```

-2. Start the app
+3. Start the app

    ```bash
     npx expo start
    ```
-3. Select option to open app with platform of choice e.g. web, iOS, Android
+4. Select option to open app with platform of choice e.g. web, iOS, Android

-4. Search and add items to cart by clicking + button in product image.
+5. Search and add items to cart by clicking + button in product image.
 View your cart by scrolling to bottom of document.

 <img src="demo_one.png" alt="Demo Image 1" width="300"/>
 <img src="demo_two.png" alt="Demo Image 2" width="300"/>